-The PSU awards granted in January 2010 vested on December 31, 2012.
-Leggett's TSR for that three-year period was in the 54th percentile of the peer group, resulting in a payout of 91% of the base award.
-Our TSR ranks in the 64th percentile for the 2011 PSU awards with one year remaining in the performance period, and our TSR for the 2012 PSU awards ranks in the 62nd percentile with two years remaining.
-The PSUs are paid out 35% in cash and 65% in Company stock.
+The PSU awards granted in January 2011 vested on December 31, 2013.
+Leggett's TSR for that three-year period was in the 45th percentile of the peer group, resulting in a payout of 64% of the base award.
+Our TSR ranks in the 32nd percentile for the 2012 PSU awards with one year remaining in the performance period, and our TSR for the 2013 PSU awards ranks in the 22nd percentile with two years remaining.
+The PSUs are paid out 35% in cash and 65% in Company stock, although the Company reserves the right to pay up to 100% in cash.